SiteEditor/editor/README.md

 **Design Options and Fully Live**

 You can easily edit the styles of all elements, theme modules and pages visually and live without any prior coding knowledge.
 You can give life to your imagination and implement any sophisticated and professional layout in the visual editor and see the changes live as you make them.

 **Developer API**

-If you are a **Theme Developer**, you can build your themes with Site Editor very easy & fast. you can add all your theme options with front end options framework and you can add your modules for page builder and sync our modules with your design too.
+If you are a **Theme Developer**, you can build your themes with Site Editor very easily & quickly.
+You can add all your theme options with front end options framework and you can add your modules for page builder and sync our modules with your design too.
 If you are a **Plugin Developer**, you can build your Plugins in our front end editor with front end options framework.

-We have a sample module for developers guide that for find it go to **"Site Editor Plugin Folder/editor/extensions/pagebuilder/modules/api-test-module"**
-you can test in module in our editor. it's active by default
+We have a sample module for developers guide which you can find at **"Site Editor Plugin Folder/editor/extensions/pagebuilder/modules/api-test-module"** you can test in module in our editor.
+It's active by default.

-Too We have a sample options file for developers guide( you can using for theme options and plugin options in front end editor mode ) that for find it go to **"Site Editor Plugin Folder/editor/extensions/options-engine/includes/demo/site-editor-sample-options.php"**
+We also have a sample options file for developers guide( you can use for theme options and plugin options in front end editor mode ) which you find at **"Site Editor Plugin Folder/editor/extensions/options-engine/includes/demo/site-editor-sample-options.php"**

-**Notic 1:** for test this options in our editor you can need active it on WordPress Admin > SiteEditor > General Settings > Developer Sample Options.
+**Notice 1:** To test this options in our editor you need to activate it on WordPress Admin > SiteEditor > General Settings > Developer Sample Options.
-**Notic 2:** Our Developer API documentation coming soon!
+**Notice 2:** Our Developer API documentation coming soon!

 **BE A CONTRIBUTOR**